 6. Integrate social media icons

-Having a Facebook, Twitter, or Instagram button on your site can serve as a to action, and Squarespace’s integration with the vast majority of social channels makes this an easy one to implement.
-With an increasing proportion people using social media as a major source of news and communication, it’s more important than ever for your non-profit to have a presence across channels.
+Having a Facebook, Twitter, or Instagram button on your site can serve as a call to action.
+This can be an easy one to implement if your website platform integrates with the most popular social channels.
+With an increasing proportion people using social media as a major source of news and communication, it’s more important than ever for your nonprofit to have a presence across channels.

 7. Be consistent

 Both in terms of style and messaging, make sure that your website maintains a cohesive narrative.
-Our style editor allows you to customize your Squarespace site to your liking, and you can easily ensure that you’re keeping the same fonts, colors, and sizes across your pages.
+That’s why it’s important to choose a website platform that’s customizable so you can easily ensure that you’re keeping the same fonts, colors, and sizes across your pages.

 8. Be reachable

 Make sure that your site allows for two-way communication.
-Especially when it comes to a non-profit, it’s key that your supporters have an easy way to get in touch.
-Our contact forms make this a breeze to set up, and you can choose either MailChimp or Google docs as storage options for newsletters.
+Especially when it comes to a nonprofit, it’s key that your supporters have an easy way to get in touch.
+With Squarespace, for example, you can choose either Mailchimp or Google docs as storage options for newsletters.

 9. Keep track of your metrics

-Squarespace Metrics, available both on your desktop site and as an app, is a great way to keep tabs on your visitor numbers and other key data points.
+It’s important to keep tabs on your visitor numbers and other key data points.
+See if your website platform has this built-in, or you can consider setting up Google Analytics.
 Stay informed about who your supporters and interested members are, where they are, and when they’re visiting.

 10. Keep to good SEO practices

-While Squarespace’s templates already have SEO best practices built in, it doesn’t hurt to go the extra mile.
-Being discoverable makes your non-profit all the more likely to achieve its goals, and you can do simple things like ensuring your photos have captions, your pages have page descriptions, and providing as much information as possible for Google search purposes.
+Some website platforms already have SEO best practices built in, it doesn’t hurt to go the extra mile.
+Being discoverable makes your nonprofit all the more likely to achieve its goals, and you can do simple things like ensuring your photos have captions, your pages have page descriptions, and providing as much information as possible for Google search purposes.